redtree76/IS-403-final/index.md

 ![duckweed health conditions](<duckweed health.png>)

+*Figure 3.
+Duckweed health conditions based on visual cues.
+From left to right, healthy green duckweed frond, unhealthy discolored duckweed frond, turions formed by stressed duckweed*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Since duckweed typically grows in still water, any mechanical intervention must account for the movement it generates, as excessive agitation could damage fronds or affect buoyancy.
 Duckweed health was evaluated manually before and after biofilm removal interventions.
 Observations focused on key indicators such as yellowing or pale fronds and sinking behaviour which reflect stress.
 These assessments provided qualitative data on plant health and allowed evaluation of any negative impacts caused by biofilm formation or the mechanical removal process.

 <br> **5.3.
 Biofilm Intervention Timing**

-(insert pictures of no biofilm, day 3 biofilm and thicker biofilm in later days)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Biofilm removal was applied on day 3 of cultivation, corresponding to the early exponential growth phase of duckweed and initial stage of biofilm formation.
 At this stage, fronds are rapidly reproducing and most sensitive to disruptions in light and nutrient uptake.
 (Ziegler et al., 2023) Biofilm is in the early irreversible adhesion phase, appearing as a thin, slightly cloudy film on the surface of duckweed fronds and has not developed into a dense and resistant structure.
 (Bravo et al., 2023) The preceding reversible stage was not targeted, as microbial attachment is transient, weakly bound and difficult to detect or remove efficiently in real time.
 (Li et al., 2021) Targeting the early irreversible stage maximises removal effectiveness while minimising impact on plant growth.
 The biofilm is still thin and weakly established, allowing it to be removed without the need for harsh chemicals or strong physical forces that could damage the duckweed fronds.

 <br> **5.4.
 Data Analysis**

 ![Figure X](imganalysis2.png)

-*Figure X. Image analysis of duckweed fronds.
+*Figure 4.
+Image analysis of duckweed fronds.
 Right shows image of an observation of duckweed tank, with the percentage coverage in dicated on the top left.
-Left shows a masked layer on the duckweed fronds area.
+Left shows a masked layer on the duckweed fronds area.*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Data from the camera-based growth monitoring were analysed.
 Surface coverage and growth rate were quantified for each experimental tank and treated cultures were compared to untreated controls based on these measurements.
 Duckweed health was recorded qualitatively before and after interventions.
 This approach allowed assessment of the effectiveness of biofilm removal on duckweed growth while providing qualitative insights into plant conditions.